Chieze-Franklin/Bolt.js-Book/public-ui.md

 If you are going to be running Bolt on a service like Heroku, you will want to [upload your files to AWS S3](/uploading-to-aws-s3.md).
 This is because a service like Heroku has an [ephemeral file system](/deploying-to-heroku/ephemeral-file-system.md).

 ![](/assets/s3-upload.png)

+## DELETE: /public/upload/&lt;file&gt;

+The the uploaded file with the specified file name.
+Bolt will attempt to delete the file from both the local and AWS S3 repositories.